LionelBergen/reddit-comment-reader/README.md

 -----------
 **Program is hardcoded to ignore moderator comments**.
 Done by querying the URL for the appropriate subreddit.
 A variable is maintained and requests to a single subreddit are only made once per program duration

 **Makes a request to a Reddit URL every 1100 milliseconds**.
 Reddit may block connections that make requests less than 1000 milliseconds and I've found using that exact limit causes issues
+*Reddit as of 2023 has silently changed the number of comments that can be retrieved.*

 **Ignores comments from blacklisted subreddits**.
 Some serious subreddits are hardcoded to be ignored, such as /r/depression